-If you’re used to right-clicking on a VM in your favorite hypervisor and creating a snapshot, you’ll be in for a rude awakening when running VMs in the Azure cloud.
+If you’re used to right-clicking on a VM in your favorite hypervisor and creating a snapshot, you’ll be in for a rude awakening when running VMs in the Microsoft Azure cloud.
 But, don’t fret, with the know-how you’ll learn in this tutorial, you can build your own tooling to create easy Azure VM snapshots!

-Taking a snapshot or a checkpoint of a VM is commonplace.
+Taking a snapshot or a backup of a VM is commonplace.
 There are always times when you need to back up a VM at a point in time and restore it at some later date.
 In the Azure cloud, it’s not quite as easy as clicking a few times though.

 When a process isn’t as easy as you think it should be is a great time to build and use your own custom tool.
 You can rarely go wrong picking PowerShell as the scripting language of choice to make it happen.

 In this article, you’re going to learn how to both back up and restore Azure virtual machines using a community PowerShell module called AzureVMSnapshots.